pydantic/talks/2025-05-odsc/README.md

     output_type=Person,
     instructions='Extract information about the person', )
-result = agent.run_sync('Samuel lives in London and was born on Jan 28th 87')
+result = agent.run_sync("Samuel lived in London and was born on Jan 28th '87")
 print(repr(result.output))
 ```